stefanhans/distributed-contexting/why/PITCHME.md

 <br>
 <br>
-Today, I believe we’ve reached a critical tipping point, and that powerful change for the better is possible — and necessary.
+Today, I believe we’ve reached a critical
+<br> tipping point, and that powerful change
+<br>for the better is possible — and necessary.
 <br>
 <br>
 *Tim Berners-Lee (recently)*